gadenbuie/garrickadenbuie-com/content/blog/2022/countdown-v0-4-0/index.markdown

 there’s no guarantee that the background tab would keep chugging along, running my function every seconds.
-Browsers have better things to do and they’ll de-prioritize pages that aren’t being actively show to users.
+Browsers have better things to do and they’ll de-prioritize pages that aren’t being actively shown to users.
 This means that sometimes `setTimeout(fn, 1000)` runs `fn` 1 second from now, but depending on what else the browser is doing it could be a lot longer than that.